iab-19/react-portfolio/README.md

   industry standard, but you can always write your own.-->

   ## Tests
-  tbd
+  Click all of the links on the page and they work

   <!-- Go the extra mile and write tests for your application.
 Then provide examples on how to run them here. -->

   ## Questions
   A link to my [GitHub Profile](https://www.github.com/iab-19)

-  If you have any questions, please reach out to me via email: iab.jr10:gmail.com.
+  If you have any questions, please reach out to me via email: iab.jr10gmail.com.